legosx/symfony-art/README.md

 php bin/console server:run
 ~~~

 Open http://localhost:8000 .
-Blog will be working in dev environment.
+Website will be working in dev environment.

 If you want to run the project in production environment you should configure your web-server:
 https://symfony.com/doc/3.4/setup/web_server_configuration.html